robocorp/template-extended-producer-consumer/README.md

-# Extended Producer-Consumer Robot Framework template
+# Template: Robot Framework - Producer-Consumer Extended

 Robot Framework template implementing a Producer-Consumer model using custom libraries and resources.
 This combines two already existing templates, such as the